langchain-ai/langchain/docs/index.rst

 1. *Data-aware*: connect a language model to other sources of data
 2. *Agentic*: allow a language model to interact with its environment

 | The LangChain framework is designed around these principles.
+Note that LangChain is, by design, independent of any LLM provider.
+While some examples use a specific LLM, from OpenAI, for example, the user is free to choose the LLM of their choice.

 | This is the Python specific portion of the documentation.
 For a purely conceptual guide to LangChain, see `here <https://docs.langchain.com/docs/>`_.
 For the JavaScript documentation, see `here <https://js.langchain.com/docs/>`_.